robertostling/parallel-text-typology/README.md

 # parallel-text-typology

-Code for the paper *Neural models can sometimes discover typological generalizations*, used for deriving resources from massively multilingual parallel texts.
+Code for for deriving resources from massively multilingual parallel texts, and exploring typological generalizations made by multilingual models with language embeddings.

+ * Östling, Robert & Kurfalı, Murathan.
+(2023).
+[Neural models can sometimes discover typological generalizations](http://arxiv.org/abs/2301.08115)

 See below under Evaluation for instructions on how to check which typological features are encoded by language representations.
 The first